 An accelerated engineering degree is a program that takes less time to complete than a regular engineering degree.
 They cover the same topics and offer the same outcomes as regular degrees, but allow you to save time, money, and enter the job market faster.

 According to the Bureau of Labor Statistics (BLS), education pays.
-People with college degrees earn more money and have lower unemployment rates than those who only have a high school diploma or less.
+People with college degrees earn more money and have lower unemployment rates than those who only have a high school diploma or less.¹

-Accelerated online engineering degrees allow you to graduate and enter the workforce a lot faster than normal.
+Accelerated online engineering degrees enable you to graduate and enter the workforce significantly faster than traditional programs.
 This means that your education starts paying off earlier as you’re eligible for higher-paying engineering jobs.

 How Do Accelerated Degrees Work?

-Accelerated engineering degrees work by condensing courses into five to 10 weeks of classes, instead of the regular 16 weeks per semester, during regular-length engineering degrees.
-The same amount of courses are covered, just a lot faster.
+Accelerated engineering degrees work by condensing courses into five to 10 weeks of classes, instead of the regular 16 weeks per semester, as in regular-length engineering degrees.
+The same amount of courses is covered, just a lot faster.

 These programs are also more flexible than regular ones.
-Many times they allow students to begin their classes whenever they decide to, instead of having to wait until the next academic year.
+Often, they allow students to start their classes at their own pace, rather than waiting until the next academic year.
 Plus, they can also go through a course and jump to the next one without having to wait.

 Types of Accelerated Engineering Degrees